 There are times we are the only people those who need to hear about God’s love in Christ might listen to.
 In fact, we may have been placed in that situation, like Queen Esther, “for such a time as this.”
 She saved the Jews from destruction when nobody else could have.
 It was why the Persian king had occasion to fall in love with her, when he had droves of beautiful young women to choose from.
 God chose her for the starring role.

 Sometimes our conversations can be bruising.
 We must be tough, not tender, to get our message across.
-When I happened to mention, in one meeting, something that happened to me while I was at church, a young man attacked me for mentioning religion.
+When I happened to mention in one meeting something that happened to me while I was at church, a young man attacked me for mentioning religion.
 I was instantly the enemy.

-I calmly but quite firmly told him that as a lesbian, I was used to being told by straight, white men what I was allowed to believe and what I wasn’t, and where I belonged and where I didn’t.
+I calmly but quite firmly told him that as a lesbian, I was used to being told by straight white men what I was allowed to believe and what I wasn’t, and where I belonged and where I didn’t.
 I informed him that I belonged wherever I decided to be.
 Of course that was the last thing he expected to hear.
 I thought he might ask me why I, of all people, wanted to be a Christian, but I’d knocked him off his high horse.
 I’d also given him something to think about.

 He’d probably been given a long list of people who don’t belong in church, and drunks were right there under gays.
 Like many who struggle with addiction, he was cast as a misfit.
 Those who want the misfits out want to run the show.
-But if they point to the exit and we obediently march out of it, we surrender the stage to them.
+If they point to the exit and we obediently march out of it, we surrender the stage to them.

-This — and the fact that by the time they straggle into A.A., they’re usually desperate for help getting sober — is why so many who leave the Church stick with the Twelve-Step program even though they find the same cast of troublesome characters there.
+This — and the fact that by the time they straggle into Alcoholics Anonymous, they’re usually desperate for help getting sober — is why so many who leave the church stick with the 12 Steps even though they find the same cast of troublesome characters there.
 But the question begs to be asked: Why did they expect those they met in church to check their human nature in the narthex?

-LGBT folks in settings often hostile to us also react with perplexity when we tell them we’re Christians.
+LGBTQ+ folks in settings often hostile to us also react with perplexity when we tell them we’re Christians.
 I’ve lost count of how many times, at social gatherings, gay Republicans have snarled that I’m “self-hating” because I go to church.
 Hello?
 Pot, meet kettle.

-The Church belongs to all of us.
+The church belongs to all of us.
 Not just to those who feel smugly superior to everybody else.
-Look at those Jesus is recorded, in the gospels, as having first called into it.
-Tax collectors, prostitutes, motley laborers, Samaritans (who were despised by Jews as heretics).
+Look at those Jesus is recorded in the Gospels as having first called into it: Tax collectors, prostitutes, motley laborers, Samaritans (who were despised by Jews as heretics).
 We know without any doubt that Jesus wanted them there because we read, time and time again, that He especially invited them.

 There may be other reasons, though people are usually designated as misfits because those in power find it convenient to keep them marginalized.
 But misfits are called to challenge those in power.
 If we don’t do it, nobody will.

-That has always been a heroic calling in the Church.
-Jesus Himself was a misfit who challenged power.
-That’s why He was crucified.
-And even that couldn’t stop Him.
+That has always been a heroic calling in the church.
+Jesus himself was a misfit who challenged power.
+That’s why he was crucified.
+And even that couldn’t stop him.

 Some of the misfits we encounter may be surprised to find themselves ministered to by the likes of us.
 Instead of Esther, they may be hearing from a very different kind of queen.
-God’s cast of characters is vast, indeed.
+God’s cast of characters is vast indeed.
 And Jesus loves every one of us.

-A self-described “Libertarian Episcopalian lesbian”, freelance writer and the author of “Good Clowns”, a young adult novel published in 2018, Lori Heine published a blog called “Born on 9-11” and was a frequent contributor to the website Liberty Unbound.
+A self-described “Libertarian Episcopalian lesbian,” freelance writer and the author of Good Clowns, a young adult novel published in 2018, Lori Heine published a blog called Born on 9-11 and was a frequent contributor to the website Liberty Unbound.
 A native of Phoenix, Ariz., she graduated from Grand Canyon University in 1988 and spent much of her life in the insurance industry before turning full-time to writing as a freelancer, blogger and author.